phuocng/html-dom/posts/show-a-custom-context-menu-at-clicked-position.md

 The menu is hidden by [adding](/add-or-remove-class-from-an-element) the `hidden` class.

 More importantly, the `click` event handler is also removed from `document` as we don't need to handle that when the menu is hidden.
 This technique is mentioned in the [Create one time event handler](/create-one-time-event-handler) post.

+{% callout %}
-> ## Tip
+### Tip

->
-> This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+{% endcallout %}

 ## Use case